alexmacniven/slack-msg/README.md

 $ slack send "Abort mission!" "errors"
 ```

-All stored in a handy config file;
+All stored in a handy config file:

 ```bash
 $ slack config